Harsh4252/Practice-python-Questions/README.md

 To run this script, simply execute it in a Python environment.
 The script will output:

--The number of prime numbers found between 1 and 100.
+1. The number of prime numbers found between 1 and 100.

--The list of prime numbers.
+2. The list of prime numbers.

--The sums of the digits of these prime numbers.
+3. The sums of the digits of these prime numbers.

--The prime numbers whose digit sums are also prime.
+4. The prime numbers whose digit sums are also prime.

--The set of prime numbers with digit sums that are prime, with duplicates removed.
+5. The set of prime numbers with digit sums that are prime, with duplicates removed.